 Locals call the Yacapana Isles the “the Isle of the Iguana” thanks to the great number of these reptiles, resembling tiny dinosaurs, which inhabit them.
 Amazonian beliefs state that if you touch an iguana, you will develop some of its characteristics and, as no one wants to look like one of them, these animals are well protected.
 Pass very close the islands aboard the launches, giving you an opportunity to take good photos of the flora and fauna that we are able to observe along our route.
 You will also have the opportunity to go fishing for the infamous piranhas with your naturalists.

-As the sun sets, you will have the once-in-a-lifetime opportunity to see and photograph both gray and pink freshwater dolphins.
+As the sun sets, you will have the once-in-a-lifetime opportunity to see and photograph both gray and pink freshwater dolphins in the Yarapa River.
 The people of the Amazon believe that these dolphins turn into humans to steal handsome men or pretty women from their villages during celebrations.
 Once the sun sets and the jungle is dark, begin your search for caiman, frogs, and different kinds of nightlife.

 This afternoon, embark on a river excursion where you will be able to appreciate the different types of freshwater dolphin, including the rare pink dolphins found along the Ucayali River.
 Bring your binoculars as there will also be opportunities to observe some species of birds, among which the macaws stand out, as well as a spectacular sundown.
 Depending on how the evening progresses, you will be able to watch nocturnal wildlife on the Dorado River, especially the caimans.
 Sometimes, the guides attempt to capture some of these ancient reptiles and you will have the opportunity to take photos.